CarlosCortes2020/ScikitLearnMLPro/README.md

 This repository is for the projects of the professional machine learning course with Scikit-Learn.

+## Projects

+### 001_pca
+This project implements Principal Component Analysis (PCA) and Incremental PCA (IPCA) for dimensionality reduction on the heart disease dataset.
+It compares the performance of a logistic regression model trained on the PCA-transformed data versus the IPCA-transformed data.

+### 002_kpca
+This project applies Kernel PCA (KPCA) with a polynomial kernel to the heart disease dataset.
+It visualizes the transformed data and evaluates the performance of a logistic regression model.

+### 003_regularization
+This project explores different regularization techniques for linear regression, including Lasso, Ridge, and ElasticNet.
+It uses the world happiness dataset to predict happiness scores and compares the mean squared error and model coefficients for each regularization method.

+### 004_robust
+This project demonstrates how to use robust regression models (RANSAC, Huber Regressor, and SVR) to handle outliers in a corrupted version of the world happiness dataset.
+It compares the mean squared error of each model.

 ## Project Structure

 - `data/`: Contains the datasets for the projects.